 My doctoral thesis composition, Solos (Dice Game) and Conductor (Neural Network) (2015) integrates interactive algorithms within a compositional web of solo pieces, ensemble and improvisations.
 Solo pieces were inspired on Mozart’s musical dice game.
 I composed schemes to generate musical material with dice roll probabilities.
 In turn, the music steer the digital network, where at the heart, a neural net (brain simulation) trained to identify or complement the sound input of performer responds according the musical premise.

-In my recent pieces, compositional algorithms evolve materials within a structured form; morphing musical ideas between the non-deterministic and strict nature of music: linguistic and communication models.
+In my recent pieces, compositional algorithms evolve materials within a structured form; morphing musical ideas between the non-deterministic and strict nature of music: linguistic, communication models, and fractals science.
 Technology shapes the present artistic landscape, along with the contemporary musician,